7homasSutter/7homasSutter.github.io/_pages/publications.md

 ---

 <h2>Talks</h2>
-Some of the public talks I've given in the past:
+Some of the Slide-Decks of my talks can be found on my [Github](https://github.com/7homasSutter/public-slides).
+Following a list of public talks I've given in the past:

 - [Workshop for the Swiss-African Cybersecurity Community](https://www.fhnw.ch/plattformen/swissafricacysec/cyber-resilience-and-incident-response-in-africas-digital-economy-2/) Security and Privacy Concerns on Android Phones
 - [OWASP Switzerland Chapter Meeting](https://www.meetup.com/owaspswitzerland/events/305296964/) (2025): [Uninstallable by Design](https://github.com/7homasSutter/public-slides/tree/main): The Role of Pre-installed Apps in Android’s Security Landscape